Medically reviewed: April 4, 2018

 - Do not take 2 doses at the same time or extra doses.

-- Do not take more than 1 dose of this medicine in the same day.
+- Do not take more than 1 dose of Ambien CR (zolpidem extended-release tablets) in the same day.

-- Many times Ambien CR is taken on an as needed basis.
+- Many times Ambien CR (zolpidem extended-release tablets) is taken on an as needed basis.
 Do not take more often than told by the doctor.

 See also: Dosage Information (in more detail)